Estimated reading time: 6 minutes

 You can access an editable copy of these standards of service here.

-Once these service standards are created they should be developed into a training for employees and volunteers.
+Once these service standards are created, they should be developed into training for employees and volunteers.

-Ask employees and volunteers to commit to these standards and after everyone has been trained, conduct ongoing reminders of the importance of adhering to the standards to ensure that there is consistency in practice.
+Ask employees and volunteers to commit to these standards.
+After everyone has been trained, conduct ongoing reminders of the importance of adhering to the standards to ensure consistency in practice.

-I am a firm believer that people come to work (volunteer or paid) with the intention of doing a good job.
+Most people come to work (volunteer or paid) to do a good job.

-However, we as church leaders need to help them understand our behavior expectations so they can be free to do the work of the ministry in an excellent and consistent way.
+However, we as church leaders need to help them understand our behavior expectations so they can be free to do the ministry’s work in an excellent and consistent way.
 That is what service standards are all about!

-Have you developed service standards for you ministry?
+Have you developed service standards for your ministry?